 Ask them if they have any questions about anything on their home, the market or anything involving real estate.

-The follow up is so much easier and less stressful in this situation.
-One of our members, Sharon, has won listings and leads like this.
+One of our members, Sharon, has won listings and leads like this:

 Just leave something of value and with your information at these attorneys office.

-This can be a brochure, pamphlet or any marketing material that you use.
+This can be your book, a brochure, pamphlet or any marketing material that you use.
 It works even better if you brand yourself as someone “who specializes in helping divorced couples in bad situations.”